unlight/asmt-javascript-questions/README.md

 - How do you achieve lazy loading of the modules?
 - What about the first load time for SPA and MPA applications?
 - Have you had any caching issues within your application?
+- Let's imagine situation, your customer is saying that animation is slow how you can prove him that it does not?

 ### Security
 - Same origin policy, CORS.